HMS Peterel (1927)

-HMS Peterel was a river gunboat built by Yarrow Shipbuilders at Scotstoun and she was the sixth ship of the Royal Navy to carry the name.
+HMS Peterel was a river gunboat built by Yarrow Shipbuilders at Scotstoun and she was the sixth ship of the Royal Navy to carry the name and the lead ship of her class.
 Her name used an archaic spelling for consistency with previous Royal Navy Ships of the same name, in contrast to the modern accepted spelling petrel (as in the bird).

-After completion, she was dismantled and shipped to Hong Kong for re-assembly before being deployed for service on the China station, on the Yang Tse River to provide protection for British commerce and nationals.
+After completion, she was dismantled and shipped to Hong Kong for re-assembly before being deployed for service on the China station, on the Yangtze River to provide protection for British commerce and nationals.
 HMS Peterel was designed and equipped to patrol the upper reaches of the river (she had a shallow draft and her primary armament was a pair of 3-inch guns).

 Inter-war years

 HMS Peterel's service on the China station was largely uneventful.
-She lost crew members in isolated accidents (for example, Stoker First Class William J Lansdell died from drowning on 25 November 1928 and Stoker First Class Wilfred O'Brien died from drowning on 13 August 1930).
+She lost crew members in isolated accidents (for example, Stoker First Class William J Lansdell died from drowning on 25 November 1928 and Stoker First Class Wilfred O'Brien from drowning on 13 August 1930).
 The most notable event was that in 1930 she needed assistance by the French gunboat Doudart de Lagrée '(Ernest Doudart de Lagrée) after running aground in the Yangtze.

 World War II

 Outbreak of war

-At the outbreak of war in Europe in 1939 many ships and personnel from the Royal Navy's China Squadron were recalled to home waters, or sent to the Mediterranean.
+At the outbreak of war in Europe in 1939, many ships and personnel from the Royal Navy's China Squadron were recalled to home waters, or sent to the Mediterranean.
 A number of river gunboats were considered of limited value and these were laid up locally.
 One river gunboat, HMS Peterel, was retained in Shanghai to provide a token British military presence that it was hoped would dissuade the Japanese (who had already occupied most of the city) from moving against the International Settlement there.
 Her crew was reduced to 21 and 19 locally recruited Chinese; she was moored in the pool of Shanghai (off the French Concession).
 With her reduced complement, she was capable of steaming for only a limited period of time and her main armament had been disabled to lessen her value to the Japanese in the event of capture.
 Her captain, 62-year-old Temporary Lieutenant Stephen Polkinghorn from New Zealand, was under orders to scuttle the vessel should the Japanese attack.